mykytapokasiuk/car-rental-ua/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

-Add additional notes about how to deploy this on a live system.
+Please take note of the following instructions on how to deploy a project on a live system.

 - The production version of the project will be automatically built and deployed to GitHub Pages, in the gh-pages branch, every time the main branch is